Flexible Imputation of Incomplete Network Data: Theory for Downstream Estimation

-To illustrate the difference between the asymptotic behavior of the estimator and that of the link-level imputation error, consider the case $d_\zeta \geq 2$ and the optimal bandwidth for minimizing the MSE of the imputed links, i.e., $h \sim n^{-2/(4+d_\zeta)}$.
-The bias of $\hat{\alpha}$ is of order $O(h^2)$, which is of the same order as the bias of the link imputation error in most empirically relevant cases.
-In contrast, the additional variance induced by the imputed network decreases at the rate $1/M$ relative to the variance of the link imputation error.

-These theoretical observations suggest that reducing the MSE of $\hat{\alpha}$ requires undersmoothing in the imputation step, that is, using a smaller bandwidth $h$ to reduce the bias of the imputed links, rather than attempting to balance the bias and variance of the link-level imputation error.
-It is worth noting that the existing nonparametric inference literature typically employs undersmoothing for the purpose of constructing valid confidence intervals.
-In contrast, in our setting, undersmoothing is required even when the objective is to minimize the MSE of $\hat{\alpha}$.
-This requirement arises from the different asymptotic behaviors of network statistics and link imputation errors.
+This result has important implications for downstream inference.
+Since the bias term $B$ dominates $V^{1/2}/\sqrt{M}$ in most empirically relevant settings, valid inference for $\alpha_0$ requires choosing the bandwidth in the imputation step so that $B$ is asymptotically negligible relative to the sampling variation, $\Omega^{1/2}/\sqrt{M}$.
+Consequently, bandwidth selection for valid downstream inference should prioritize reducing the bias term rather than balancing the bias and variance of the link-level imputation error, which requires undersmoothing in the first-stage imputation step.

-However, in practice, the asymptotic analysis above has two limitations.
-First, network sizes are relatively small in most economics applications, so reducing $h$ leaves very few observations available for local imputation.
-Second, the number of networks $M$ is also small and rarely exceeds $40$ in most empirical settings.
-For these reasons, we recommend that applied researchers start from the optimal bandwidth $h$ selected by cross-validation in the imputation step, then gradually decrease $h$ and examine the corresponding estimates $\hat{\alpha}$.
+In practice, we recommend that applied researchers start from the optimal bandwidth $h$ selected by cross-validation in the imputation step, then gradually decrease $h$ and examine the corresponding estimates $\hat{\alpha}$.
 Once the estimates become unstable as $h$ decreases, we should stop undersmoothing at that point.